Why Stocks Drop On The Ex-Dividend Date (Do Stocks Go Down On Dividend Date?)

 As opposed to well-established companies, start-ups and potentially high growth companies in the biotech or technology sectors often do not offer regular dividends due to a lack of predicting profits.

 Start-ups are still considered to be in their development stages and hold as much potential for losses as they do with profit.
 Hence, they may lack enough funds to structure dividends.
-Even at an early profit-making phase, companies prefer to invest those funds back into their own business for further growth and development before they start handing out dividends.
+Even at an early profit-making phase, companies prefer to invest those funds back into their business for further growth and development before handing out dividends.

 Whenever it comes to dividends, there is a certain order to which some events and important dates follow.
-These are crucial to determine who qualifies as a shareholder to further receive a dividend payment.
+These are crucial to determine who qualifies as a shareholder to receive a dividend payment.

 To those who don’t know, there is a day when the eligibility expires for dividends.
 That day is the ex-dividend date or just the ex-date.
 It is extremely crucial for any shareholder to know the ex-date.